elishaROBINSON/pageliner/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: bug report
+name: Bug Report
-about: a standard template to follow when creating bug reports
+About: a standard template to follow when creating bug reports
 title: ''
 labels: bug
 assignees: ''
 ---
 **Bug description**

-A short description of the bug
+A short description of the bug.

 **Expected behavior**